Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Methodology

 \subsection{Initialization using update approximation}

-Let us first consider the objective in fine-tuning, the primary goal is to update weights to better suit the target task and domain.
+In FT, the primary goal is to update weights to better suit the target task.
 The initial gradient steps are particularly informative, as they indicate the direction of desired adaptation.
-We propose leveraging this insight by using the first update step from full fine-tuning to initialize our low-rank matrices.
+We leverage this insight by using the first update step from full FT for initialization.

-This approach offers two key advantages: First, it ensures the low-rank space captures the most relevant subspace for the target task rather than relying on pre-trained weight properties.
-Second, since $A$ and $B$ matrices will remain fixed in LoRA-XS, initializing them to span the subspace of early adaptation increases the likelihood of capturing useful updates throughout training.
-This would also ensure that the final update is learnt in the correct subspace, of which we have no apriori information besides the first step of full fine-tuning.

-In essence, our method can be summarized as follows: Set an initialization which best approximates the first step of full fine-tuning.
-Formally, given a full fine-tuning update $\Delta W$, our initialization should satisfy:
+This approach offers two key advantages.
+First, it ensures the low-rank space captures the most relevant subspace for the target task rather than relying on pre-trained properties.
+Second, since $A$ and $B$ are fixed, initializing them to span the subspace of early adaptation increases the likelihood of capturing useful updates throughout training.
+This also ensures that the final update is learnt in the correct subspace, of which we have no apriori information besides the first full FT step.
+Our method is summarized as: set such initialization that best approximates the first step of full FT.
+Given a full FT update $\Delta W_{first-step}$, our initialization satisfies:

-The first step of full fine-tuning, for Adam-based optimizers such as AdamW, for a sample $x_i$ is:
+The first step of full FT, for Adam-based optimizers such as AdamW, for sample $x_i$ is:

-Using a single sample may lead to noisy estimates.
+However, the usage of a single sample may lead to noisy estimates.
 Instead, we compute a more stable initialization by averaging gradients over a subset of the training data:

-This averaged gradient better captures the general direction of adaptation required for the target task while being less sensitive to individual sample variations.
-We can then use truncated SVD to obtain a low-rank approximation of $\Delta W_{\text{avg}}$, and express it as $sBRA$.
-There exist infinite combinations of $B$ and $A$ which can obey the above relationship.
-For instance, we can initialize $B$ and $A$ as $US$ and $V^T$ and keep $R$ as $I/s$.
-This initialization is equivalent to the $B$ and $A$ initialization in \xs but by approximating the update rather than the pre-trained matrix.
-We note that the above process can be computed for any optimizer, by approximating the corresponding first step.
+Since AdamW is used as the optimizer for both full FT and LoRA-SB training, we approximate its first update step using the sign of the summed gradients rather than their raw values (see Appendix \ref{app:adam_sign} for details).
+This better captures the direction of adaptation required for the target task while being less sensitive to individual sample variations.
+We then use truncated SVD to obtain a low-rank approximation of $\Delta W_{\text{avg}}$, and express it as $sBRA$.
+There exist infinite combinations of $B$ and $A$ which can obey this relationship.
+For instance, we can initialize $B$ and $A$ as $US$ and $V^\top $ and keep $R$ as $I/s$.
+This is equivalent to the $B$ and $A$ initialization in \xs but by approximating the update rather than the pre-trained matrix.
+The above process can be computed for any optimizer, by approximating the corresponding first step.
 We compute this specifically for AdamW since we use it.